Many families commonly aim to pass down wealth from generation to generation.

 Through careful planning, you can provide financial security and stability for generations.

-Generational wealth is the ability to pass on financial resources and knowledge from one generation to the next.
+Generational wealth is passing on financial resources and knowledge from generation to generation.

 Â It is an accumulation of assets that can create more significant economic opportunities for future generations.